Documentation and guides

 Should every teacher preference be mandatory?

-No. Only true unavailability should be mandatory.
-Treat ideal times and workload patterns as preferences where possible.
+No. Only true unavailability, such as blocked periods, part-time days, or fixed meetings, should be mandatory.
+Treat ideal times and workload patterns as preferences where possible so the timetable still has room to find a valid result.

 What if a part-time teacher has very limited availability?

-Give that teacher's subjects enough possible slots, reduce unnecessary hard rules, and review whether the weekly subject load fits the available time.
+Start with that part-time teacher because limited availability often decides whether the timetable can work.
+Give the teacher's subjects enough possible slots, reduce unnecessary hard rules, and review whether the weekly subject load fits the available time.
+If the same teacher is shared across several classes, check those classes together.

 Schedull